jordanpatterson1939/pi-clock/README.md

 ```

 Todo:
-- [ ] Allow alarms to run in the background while in intercative mode.
+- [x] Allow alarms to run in the background while in intercative mode.
+- [ ] Add inline args to set hours, minutes and seconds of alarm/timer.